Watch Fronts Bearing the Owner’s Name are an Old Tradition

 JULIA IMOGENE.
 A ladies’ watch, golden case with silver dial, guilloche and enamel.

-Is it possible to order one?
+Is it possible to order a watch like these?

-Instead of P.S.
+Instead of a P.S.

 Returning for a minute to the English style, try to read the name on the following dial:

 It is a very good puzzle, the owner surely liked a unique style, as well as a challenge!